Galamso: Basic statistics

 Free viewers say that the census has defects, and the Ethiopian government admitted that.
-But the quest for the true figure of the population of Galamso and many other factors remained unanswered.
+But the quest for the true figure of the population of Galamso and multiple other factors remained unanswered.

-With regard to the religious affiliations, it is witnessed by many that most of the residents of the town (around 70%) are Muslims.
+With regard to the religious affiliations, it is witnessed by some that most of the residents of the town (around 70%) are Muslims.
 And Orthodox Christianity is the second significant religious domination (about 25%).